ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

     public type WorkspaceTargetType typedesc<WorkspaceWithRelations>;
     ```

-## Persist Clients
+## Client Object

-Persist Clients are derived for each data model definition file.
-The client is used to perform CRUD operations on the data source.
+The client object is derived for each data model definition file, and it is used to perform CRUD operations on the data source.
 Each entity type will have five resource methods for each operation.
 The resource methods are `get`, `get(get by identity)`, `post`, `put`, and `delete`.

-The skeleton of the Persist client is as follows.
+The skeleton of the client object is as follows.
 ```ballerina
 public client class Client {
     *persist:AbstractPersistClient;